DimaMaster149/vue-chat/README.md

 ```
 To start server for WebSocket run command: 'nodemon index' in server folder.

-To start client run command: 'npm run serve' in the rooit folder
+To start client run command: 'npm run serve' in the root folder
 ```

 ### Compiles and minifies for production